jojomak13/scope-mvc/readme.md

 ![alt text](https://raw.githubusercontent.com/jojomak13/scope-mvc/master/scope.png "Home page")

 After that click on [Dash Board]
 > the default admin data is
 Username: admin
 password: 123456

-when you logged successfully it will opened like that :)
+when you logged successfully it will apeer like that :)

 ![alt text](https://raw.githubusercontent.com/jojomak13/scope-mvc/master/dashborad.png)

 ---